thegetty/inventories-and-surveys/content/part-2/chapter-10.md

 When surveyors drove down 59th Place, they noticed a small shift in visual character, likely perceivable only to those who had driven countless blocks in the same neighborhood paying close attention to the aesthetics of the built environment.
 Although the street was composed of single-family residences similar in scale to surrounding blocks, the houses appeared to have been designed as part of a small subdivision of modest houses with only a few consistent models and architectural styles: a Tudor Revival model, a Colonial Revival model, a Craftsman model, and a flat-roofed model that resembled Prairie School, which is very uncommon in Los Angeles ([fig. 10.11](#fig-10-11)).

-{% figuregroup '3' 'fig-10-11-a, fig-10-11-b, fig-10-11-c, table-10-11-d' '' '<span class="q-figure__label">Fig. 10.11</span> Representative houses from the Goodyear Gardens tract identified by SurveyLA as a historic district.
+{% figuregroup '3' 'fig-10-11-a, fig-10-11-b, fig-10-11-c, table-10-11-d' 'pdf-two-column' '<span class="q-figure__label">Fig. 10.11</span> Representative houses from the Goodyear Gardens tract identified by SurveyLA as a historic district.
 Goodyear Gardens is a rare intact example of worker housing in Los Angeles.
 Los Angeles City Planning Office of Historic Resources' %}

 Using the preloaded reference layers in the mobile survey application (see [Designing Digital Surveys](/part-2/chapter-8/#designing-digital-surveys) in chapter 8), surveyors could see that these houses were all constructed in the same year: 1920.
 Field observations also noted the houses’ condition and alterations that had been made to them.
 The survey team members agreed the neighborhood was something to research further, and they noted it on the reconnaissance map for additional study.